aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 ![Streamlit Loan Application](data/streamlit.png)

+## Next Steps ##

+### Keeping data on the Online feature store up to date ###

+To keep your online store up to date, you need to run a materialization process that loads feature data from your feature view sources into your online feature store.
+A key command to use in Feast is the `materialize_incremental` command, which fetches the latest values for all entities from the source and ingests these values into the online store.
+Materialization can be called programmatically or through the CLI.
+To ensure fresh features, you'll want to schedule materialization jobs regularly.
+This can be as simple as running a cron job that calls `feast materialize-incremental`.

 ## Cleanup ##
 Deprovision resources so your account does not continue to be charged after completing the workshop.
 For this Solution guidance, you have used AWS CloudFormation template listed in the Deployment Steps section you can clean up resources by deleting the CloudFormation stack: